-Length of articles: Text of original articles should be between 2000 and 4000 words.
-The article should not ordinarily contain more than 3 tables and 2 figures.
+Text of original articles should be between 2000 and 3500 words.
+The article should not ordinarily contain more than 3 tables, 2 figures and 25 references.
 Case Reports are accepted only if they can be converted into 'What is your diagnosis?' format (please consult a recent issue of the Journal).
-Briefly, the format consists of case report of about 500 words, a diagnostic image followed by the actualdiagnosis/answer and discussion (250 words).
-Only 5 references are permitted.
+Briefly, the format consists of case report of about 500 words, a diagnostic image followed by the actual diagnosis/answer and discussion (250 words) and upto 5 references.
 Letters discussing or criticizing material published recently in the Journal, brief presentations of data, or those pertaining to issues of relevance to health policy, practice of medicine, or the like, are welcome.
 These should not exceed 500 words, 1 table and 5 references.

-Original articles should include a structured abstract of about 250 words under the following headings: Background/Objectives, Methods, Results, and Conclusions.
+Original articles should include a structured abstract of upto 250 words under the following headings: Background/Objectives, Methods, Results, and Conclusions.
 [See Ann Intern Med 1990; 113: 69–76].
 References should not be included.
-Less than 10 key words, not present in the title, to assist indexing, should be typed in alphabetical order below the Abstract; these may be obtained from the Medical Subject Headings (MeSH) database of 'Pubmed'.Acknowledgements: These should appear at the end of the manuscript.
-The source of funding as well as a disclosure statement mentioning conflict of interest, if any, should appear under this heading.
+Upto10 key words, not present in the title, to assist indexing, should be provided below the Abstract in alphabetical order; these may be obtained from the Medical Subject Headings (MeSH) database of National Library of Medicine, USA.

 Number the references in the order in which they first appear in the text and identify the reference numbers in the text in superscript.
-References may be placed at the end of the manuscript.
-Publications as abstract and letters should be so identified in parentheses.
-The responsibility for accuracyof references lies with the respective authors.
-The Journal is in agreement with the International Committee of Medical Journal Editors (www.icmje.org).
-The general arrangement, abbreviations of Journal names and punctuations followed are as per the Uniform Requirements for Manuscripts submitted to Biomedical Journals (www.icmje.org).
+References must be placed at the end of the manuscript.
+Please use recent references as much as possible.
+The responsibility for accuracy of references lies with the respective authors.
+The Journal is in agreement with the International Committee of Medical Journal Editors (http://www.icmje.org).
+The general arrangement, abbreviations of Journal names and punctuations followed are as per the Uniform Requirements for Manuscripts submitted to Biomedical Journals (http://www.icmje.org).
 Please pay attention to the style of references and punctuations as follows:

 List all authors when six or less as shown in the example below:

 When there are seven or more authors, list only the first six and add et al.Book or monograph

 Following is an example: Cassidy JT.
 Juvenile rheumatoid arthritis.
 In: Textbook of Rheumatology 6th ed, Kelly et al (eds) Philadelphia Saunders 2000; pp. 1297–313.